Jiuta: Disorder after the Meiji Restoration and popularization of

 In the Meiji period, sōkyoku developed independently, and composition of jiuta declined.
 Jiuta composition did not disappear entirely, and some composers continued to create their own works; however, tunes composed only for the koto increased overwhelmingly.
 Jiuta, having already reached its perfection, saw little further room for improvement or innovation, whereas the koto could easily deal with the tonal scale elements from Western music and Chinese music.
 The modernising and fresh spirit of the Meiji period was suitable for the tone of the koto better than the shamisen, whose Edo-period sound reminded people of love affairs and the pleasure districts.

 As the new government dissolved todoza, musicians there lost their status, which had previous been protected by the privilege system, and musical activity changed accordingly.
 Kengyo who lost their authority faced hardship, and had to earn their living by appearing in popular theater.
-Meanwhile, jiuta music had a chance once again to be well known by the general publkc, specifically in the eastern part of Japan such as Tokyo, where jiuta was not so much performed.
+Meanwhile, jiuta music had a chance once again to be well known by the general public, specifically in the eastern part of Japan such as Tokyo, where jiuta was not so much performed.
 Many musicians from the western part of Japan, such as the Kyusyu region and Osaka, found their way to Tokyo.

 Later, after the period that Western things were valued exclusively had gone, jiuta became a popular music spread whole of country as well as sōkyoku and shakuhachi, and developed a wide range of listeners.
 Meanwhile, new compositions of jiuta reduced.
 However, the koto had taken a larger role in compositions in place of the shamisen, and pieces in the jiuta style accompanied by shamisen were far fewer in number.
 One notable composer was Michio Miyagi.

 Up to today, composers habe tried to introduce various forms (such as Western sonatas) to the jiuta style.
 Today, sankyoku ensembles consists of the shamisen, koto and shakuhachi.
 The shakuhachi has replaced the role of the kokyū in modern sankyoku ensembles, though ensembles with the kokyū have not disappeared entirely.